dvrkv/Go-basic-grpc-service/README.md

-## Basic gRPC service that takes two numbers and returns their sum.
+## Basic gRPC service that takes two numbers and returns their sum

 #### Launch server
 ```